 In 2010 the team finished fourth in the First Division and reached the Scottish FA Cup final for the first time in their history but were beaten by Dundee United.
 Two seasons later they won the SFL First Division and took their place in the SPL for the first time in the 2012-13 season.

-Ross County are the most northerly of the Scottish League clubs and one that is firmly committed to involving the community and representing the Highlands & Islands on the national stage.
+Ross County are firmly committed to involving the community and representing the Highlands & Islands on the national stage.